Double bedroom with en suite bathroom, with direct access to main terrace and pool area

 The house is situated on the hill in the quiet region of Manesatika village, near the centre of the island

-Magazia village is 700m from the house, and has a little food shop, tavernas, coffee houses and a petrol station
+Magazia village is 700m from the house, and has a little food shop, tavernas, a couple of buzzy bars, coffee houses and a petrol station

 Loggos and Lakka are 3km away

 Fly to Corfu from London and most regional airports.